-As a matter of interest, Ezekiel 18: written some 850 years later has a different message:
+Ezekiel 18: written some 850 years later has a different message:

-Many of us have been taught that we, our children, and grandchildren are suffering from the sins of our forefathers, and that we should fast and pray for this curse to be removed.
+Many of us have been taught that our children, grandchildren and we are suffering from the sins of our forefathers and that we should fast and pray for this curse to be removed.

-On one occasion Jesus and His disciples discussed the subject of Generational Curses:
+On one occasion, Jesus and His disciples discussed the subject of Generational Curses:

-Jesus gave His life so that anyone who would receive Him could have eternal life, grace, restoration and freedom.
-Freedom from the "Old Testament Laws and curses."
+Jesus gave His life so that anyone who would receive Him could have eternal life, grace, restoration, and freedom; freedom from the "Old Testament Laws and curses."

 Condemnation means: "to declare guilty, to inflict a penalty upon."
-Is receiving a generational curse not a penalty, a condemnation?
+Is receiving a generational curse, not a penalty, a condemnation?

 If Jesus doesn't condemn us for our own sins, would He hold us responsible for those committed by others?

-We have been freed from the bondage of the generational curse.
-We don't have to do anything, because it's already been done by Christ.
+We have been freed from the bondage of the Generational Curse.
+We don't have to do anything because it's already been done by Christ.

-It's not that problems are not passed down from generation to generation, on the contrary, it is quite evident that, even as grandchildren look like their grandparents, many of them share the same weaknesses, problems, and illnesses.
+It's not that problems are not passed down from generation to generation.
+On the contrary, it is quite evident that grandchildren often look, act and talk like their grandparents, and many of them share the same weaknesses, problems, and illnesses.

 This is much better than attempting to break curses that have already been broken by Jesus on the cross.
-Why should we try to do what's already been done?
+Why should we try to do what has already been done?

 God demonstrated His great love for us by sending His Son to die for our sins.

 Jesus, seated at the right hand of God, is interceding for us in Heaven.
 The fantastic truth is that God loves us so that He sent His Son to die in our place, to set us free from the Law of sin and death, free from all curses.

-Comments on this Article:
+Comments on This Article:

+"Thank you for this teaching on generational curses.
+I have been wondering about this for a while, and God showed me Ezekiel 18, and it made me think of Galatians 3:13.
+Christians are in so much bondage to wrong teachings that it really is sad.
 Christ redeemed us from the curse of the law by becoming a curse for us, for it is written: 'Cursed is everyone who is hung on a pole'” (Gal 3:13 NIV).